21. Flight

 Transparent naiads

-The English translators Pevear and Volokhonski call the water nymphs naiads, and Glenny calls them water-sprites.
-But naiads are water nymphs of the Greek mythology, while Bulgakov described Russian Русалки (rusalki, singular rusalka).
+The English translators Pevear and Volokhonski call the water nymphs naiads, and Michael Glenny calls them water-sprites.
+But naiads are water nymphs of the Greek mythology, while Bulgakov described Russian русалки [rusalki], singular: rusalka.
 Rusalki were connected to the world of death.
 They were young women who died before they could get married.
 In the middle of the night they went to the river bank to dance in the meadows.
 If they saw handsome men, they would fascinate them with songs and dancing, and then lead the person away to the river floor, to live with them.

 Someone goat-legged

 Wood ghosts and devils were often portrayed with the lower part of the body of an animal.
-Andrei Bely (see annotation to chapter 18) describes in his Northern Symphony a goat-legged man at a sabbath.
+The Russian writer Boris Nikolaevich Bugaev (1880-1934), who wrote under the pseudonym Andrei Bely (see annotations to chapter 18) described a goat-legged man at a sabbath in his Северная симфония [Severnaya simphoniya] or Northern Symphony from 1902.

 A black, long-beaked rook